-The Urban Forestry Master Plan is a strategic and long-term investment in Columbus’ tree canopy.
+The Urban Forestry Master Plan (UFMP) is a strategic and long-term investment in Columbus’ tree canopy.
 An urban forest refers to all the trees within a city, across all lands (both public and private).
 Why is our tree canopy important?
 Tree canopy reduces the heat island effect, reduces air pollution, intercepts stormwater, improves quality of life and so much more.

 Our tree canopy is vulnerable to threats from disease, pests, the changing climate and increased development.
 Columbus is expecting 1 million more residents by 2050.
 Efforts like the Urban Forestry Master Plan need to happen now to ensure residents’ quality of life in the coming decades.
-While this is an effort run through the Recreation and Parks Department of the city, it is not one that will be implemented by just this department or even just the City.
+The Urban Forestry Master Plan is for the entire community — both public and private landowners.
+It will take every resident and business owner’s involvement to move the needle on this transformational plan.

 What is the Urban Forestry Master Plan?